THE NEXT ORDINARY MEETING OF THE

-Members of the public are very welcome to attend Community Council meetings and take part in our discussions under the guidence of the Chairman.
+Members of the public are very welcome to attend Community Council meetings and take part in the discussions under the guidance of the Chairman

 1. Introductions and Apologies